His Majesty the King's Guard: Military organization

 Each of the rifle companies takes turns in carrying out guard duty at the royal residences in between other duties.
 The majority of Guardsmen are National Servicemen who are posted to the regiment after their basic training.
 On arriving at the battalion from basic training, they spend their first five weeks in ceaseless drill practice, hand-to-hand fighting, physical training, close range firing and case solving exercises before they are allowed to perform their first duties outside the royal palace or around the Royal Family's country residence.
 In addition the guards practice specialized operations within their platoons, and whenever a company becomes the oldest unit within the battalion (longest period of conscription), the company enters service as gardestridsgruppe (guard battle group), GSG, with a 72-hour emergency response time.
 The mission of the GSG is classified, but it was used during the 22 July attacks on Oslo in 2011.

 The changing of the guard ceremony in front of The Palace takes place at 1330–1400 hours every day and is a popular event with tourists and the people of Oslo alike.
 In addition to performing guard duty, the Guards is also on parade whenever important state events take place in the capital.
 These include the annual opening of parliament by the King, visits by foreign heads of state, or anniversaries of major events in the history of the nation.

 Traditions

 Uniform

+A member of the King's Guard on duty at the Royal Palace.

 The dark blue dress uniforms have remained virtually unchanged throughout the regiment's existence.
-One noteworthy detail of the uniform is the plumed bowler hat, which was copied from the hat of the Italian Bersaglieri troops—a regiment that so impressed the Swedish princess Louise (the great grandmother of King Harald V) that she insisted the Norwegian guards be similarly hatted in 1860.
+One noteworthy detail of the uniform is the plumed bowler hat, which was copied from the hat of the Italian Bersaglieri troops—a regiment that so impressed Queen Louise that she insisted the Norwegian guards be similarly hatted in 1860.
 The regiment's cap badge is a rosette in the royal colours of Norway, with the monogram of the current monarch.